 As I sit here researching and writing about the relationship between magnesium status and menopause symptoms I am rubbing my chin at one particularly annoying spot… The one with that pesky single hair that grows out of the same spot ever since menopause.
-At least there are no more pimples!
+At least there is no more acne!

 The quality of life in these years will be directly related to the quality of diet and lifestyle – including the presence of optimal magnesium.
-Adequate magnesium helps you breeze through menopause and age more youthfully!
-It is the most important mineral to supply electrical energy.
+Adequate magnesium helps us breeze through menopause and into our golden years.
+Say goodbye to sweaty sleepless nights with cramps; feel calm and relaxed; focused and in control; and stay juicy and flexible longer!
+Enjoy the second half of life the way you are supposed to with plenty of magnesium, the most important mineral for energy metabolism, and as essential to life as water.
+(Except, it won’t prevent that pesky chin hair!).

 Magnesium is critical to several processes including:

 “hormone receptor binding;

 transmembrane ion flux and regulation of adenylate cyclase;

 and neurotransmitter release.”